chandanhpcic/docs/source/security.rst

 * Business Edition

-  - Functional changes are being included in a more conservative manner, more feedback has been collected from development and community, leading to a mission critical version of your well known OPNsense firewall.
+  - Functional changes are being included in a more conservative manner, more feedback has been collected from development and community, leading to a mission critical version of your well known Reticen8 firewall.

 As security testing is quite time-consuming, we aim to offer a full qualification cycle at every major release.